During a family trip to the Arctic when she was nine years old, Isabel Cheng ’23 met a marine biologist.

 “It was important for me to gain an understanding of how science affects our daily lives,” Isabel says.
 “During the classroom lesson, we also talked about the individual impact that each person can make by living more sustainably and being intentional about their choices.
 Since the trip, I’ve started taking shorter showers, taking public transportation, eating less meat, and being more conscious about the trash I generate.
 I’m going to continue finding ways to make the world habitable for ourselves and for future generations.”

-Established in memory of Robert Keyes Poole '50, Taft master from 1956 to 1962, Poole Fellowships are awarded each year to enable Taft students to engage in travel or in projects consistent with Mr. Poole's lifetime interest in wildlife and the environment.
+Established in memory of Robert Keyes Poole '50, Taft teacher from 1956 to 1962, Poole Fellowships are awarded each year to enable Taft students to engage in travel or in projects consistent with Mr. Poole's lifetime interest in wildlife and the environment.